Tellusant/docs/articles-posts/hypothesis-validation.md

 Various measures of confirmation have been proposed, though none has resolved all conceptual difficulties.
 Still, the central idea endures: evidence can accumulate in favor of a hypothesis in a structured, even if imperfectly defined, way—offering a middle ground between strict falsification and uncritical acceptance.

->Tellusant comment tbd
+>Practical insight tbd

 ## Inference to the Best Explanation
 Inference to the Best Explanation shifts the focus from testing single hypotheses to comparing multiple candidates.
 A hypothesis is accepted not because it has survived falsification, but because it explains the evidence better than its rivals—through scope, coherence, simplicity, or depth.

 This is the logic often used implicitly in science: when several models fit the data, we prefer the one that makes the most sense of it.
 It is less formal than Bayesianism, but often more aligned with real scientific judgment.

->Tellusant comment tbd
+>Practical insight tbd

 ## Pragmatism
 In the tradition of William James and others, pragmatism ties the standing of a hypothesis to its practical consequences.
 A belief is warranted if it proves reliable in guiding action, solving problems, or integrating experience.
 Truth, in this view, is not a static correspondence but something that emerges through use.

 Hypotheses are “validated” insofar as they work—predictively, operationally, or socially.
 This approach is less concerned with abstract justification and more with whether a framework delivers results in the world.

->Tellusant comment tbd
+>Practical insight tbd

 <p align="center">
 — — —